Prior-free cosmological parameter estimation of Cosmicflows-4

-The application of our method to a series of 64 realistic mock observations of the Cosmicflows-4 catalog yield two results.
-First, the method is reliable out to $120\Mpch$, distance beyond which observational limits lead to an amplification of the underlying signal.
-Secondly, a simple simulation-based correction can be derived so as to enable us to exploit -- with a grain of salt -- radial and bulk flow values beyond $120\Mpch$ out to the edge of the data at $300\Mpch$.
+The application of our method to a series of 64 realistic mock observations of the CF4 catalog yielded two results.
+First, we quantified the selection effects in space and magnitude on the radial and bulk flow.
+Although no systematic shift appears, the radial flow and the Cartesian components of the bulk flow are amplified with respect to the underlying signal, as previously discussed in \citet{Andersen2016a}.
+This results in an overestimated amplitude of the bulk flow, with a qualitative degradation of the reconstructed amplitude beyond $140\Mpch$.
+Second, a simple simulation-based correction was extracted from the application of our method to the 64 mock catalogs.
+This approach enabled a corrected estimation of the radial and bulk flow of the CF4 data at all distances up to the edge of the data.